 Be sure to read the license terms as they vary.
 As you browse these and other sites, you may notice that you have seen some of the photos on other websites, social media, television, or even in films.

 Social Media Graphics and Layouts

 Each social platform has its preferred file size and aspect ratio.
 By creating variations suited to each outlet, you better control your business brand and identity.
-Fortunately, there are several powerful yet easy to use apps and tools for creating social media graphics and layouts that have either free or reasonably priced subscription plans.
-Quite a few free plans will likely suit your needs for social media and online marketing, but if you require more options or flexibility, upgrading to low-cost/freemium monthly or annual plans are available with “cancel anytime” policies.
+Fortunately, there are powerful yet easy-to-use apps and tools for creating social media graphics and layouts that have either free or reasonably priced subscription plans.
+Quite a few free plans will likely suit your need for social media and online marketing, but if you require more options or flexibility, upgrading to low-cost/freemium monthly or annual plans are available with “cancel anytime” policies.

 Here are a few free and freemium online social media tools to explore:

 - Canva – Canva offers both free and subscription plans.
-Canva’s free plan has everything you need to get started designing social media graphics for every popular platform.
-The premium version gives you the ability to create a brand kit for consistent use of colors, fonts, logos, and other elements, as well as resize an existing design “on the fly” and repurpose it for various other social media platforms.
+Canva’s free plan has everything you need to start designing social media graphics for every popular platform.
+The premium version provides the ability to create a brand kit for consistent use of colors, fonts, logos, and other elements, as well as resize an existing design “on the fly” and repurpose it for various other social media platforms.

 - Design Cuts – Create on-trend social media graphics using templates, brand kits, and scene creators sold at this marketplace.

 - Bonus: Subscribe to Design Cuts and receive free graphics, fonts, layouts, and resources of all varieties every Friday.